CEO of Morgan Stanley International and Head of EMEA

-- Included in the Times UK Top 50 Employers for Women 2021, in association with Business in the Community.
+- Recognised amongst The Times UK Top 50 Employers for Gender Equality 2023, in association with Business in the Community.

 EMEA Diversity and Inclusion Governance and Strategy

-Our EMEA Diversity Action Council provides thought leadership and acts as a catalyst to drive forward the overall EMEA diversity strategy in partnership with Human Resources, Diversity and Inclusion and the Talent teams.
-It meets monthly and is co-chaired by Simon Smith, Managing Director, EMEA Head of the Investment Banking Division and Noreen Whyte, CEO of Morgan Stanley Bank International and Co-Head of the Loan Solutions Group in Global Capital Markets.
+Our EMEA Diversity Action Council provides thought leadership and acts as a catalyst to drive forward the overall EMEA diversity and inclusion strategy in partnership with Human Resources, Diversity and Inclusion and the Talent teams.
+The Council meets monthly and is chaired by Juliet Estridge, Managing Director, EMEA Head of Research.

-Additionally, each Managing Director member is held accountable by their Division/Region Head for ensuring that rigor and creative thinking are incorporated into their respective divisional diversity practices and for delivering on their annual diversity and inclusion plan.
+Additionally, each Managing Director member is held accountable by their Division/Region Head for impactful divisional diversity practices and for delivering on their annual diversity and inclusion plan.